gritzko/replicated.cc/concepts/unicode.md

 We can't even say it is some vocal minority because they are no longer vocal, for thousands of years and counting.
 So, what was the point?
 Scripts and languages are easy to design; JRR Tolkien invented several, just for fun.
-But, they are insanely expensive to support: people must talk to each other to keep them afloat.
+But, they are insanely expensive to support: people must use them to keep them afloat.
 [The meaning of a word is its use in the language.](https://philosophyforchange.wordpress.com/2014/03/11/meaning-is-use-wittgenstein-on-the-limits-of-language/)
 Millions of new characters will not appear out of nowhere.
 You have to wait another thousand years for that!